 My twins Noam and Zivi were born at Eastern Maine Medical Center in Bangor in the summer of 2001.
 They attended The Sharing Place at Talmar Woods from age 6 months until they started kindergarten at Asa Adams Elementary school.
 They were always singing and dancing at home and loved putting on shows.
 By age 6 they were performing as paid actors on the stage at the Penobscot Theater Company (PTC).
 They participated in sports and performing arts in school, and continued to perform at the PTC and in the community.
 Their first Orono Artsapalooza appearance was when they were in 5th grade.

 I supported my sons' interests by making costumes for them and by volunteering for local arts organizations.
 I made costumes for the PTC's children's theatre productions and, after launching my business, I donated consulting and weatherization services to improve the energy efficiency of the Bangor Opera House.
 When they were in high school, I served as the treasurer for OSCAr, the Orono Schools Coalition for the Arts.
 Their last show at the PTC, in the summer of 2019, was Mamma Mia.
-I still serve on the PTC Development Committee; and our job is even more important with the challenges posed by COVID19.
+Although Noam and Zivi have since graduated, I still am a strong supporter of the Penobscot Theater.

 My children have had lots of love and support from family members who live in other states and visit Maine often.
 My mom, pictured here with me and my twins, still lives in Philadelphia.
 In addition to loved ones who are far away, we are grateful for all of our friends, teachers and community members here in Orono that make up our local chosen family.
 It takes a village to raise children, and I am forever grateful to have had the joy of raising my children here.